Wounded Warrior Project USAA Rewards™ Visa Signature Card review

 - Factors that tie into your credit score.
 Your credit utilization is a major factor USAA considers.
 The bank prefers a customer with low balances relative to their credit limit.
 Having many new card accounts may be a red flag too, as it could indicate you’re desperate for credit.
 It may also give the impression that you’re a flighty customer who’s just hunting for signup bonuses.

-What do customers say about the Wounded Warrior Project USAA Rewards™ Visa Signature Card?
+Wounded Warrior Project USAA Rewards™ Visa Signature Card reviews and complaints

-USAA is not accredited with the Better Business Bureau, but it earns an A+ rating from the agency.
-As of this writing, 92% of its reviews are negative, and it has over 300 customer complaints.
+USAA is not accredited with the Better Business Bureau, but it earns an A rating from the agency as of August 2021.
+As of this writing, 92% of its reviews are negative and it has over 1,422 customer complaints.
 USAA customers report unexpected changes to reward balances and a complicated customer service process.

-The company earns a Trustpilot score of 3.6 out of 10.
+The company earns a Trustpilot score of 1.3 out of 5 as of August 2021.
 Many negative reviews cite unsympathetic customer service and difficulty getting fraud claims resolved.
 Positive reviews say customer service is responsive and the bank’s products have strong features.

 I got the card.
 Now what?